japila-books/apache-spark-internals/docs/shuffle/Spillable.md

 releaseMemory is used when:

-* ExternalAppendOnlyMap is requested to xref:shuffle:ExternalAppendOnlyMap.adoc#freeCurrentMap[freeCurrentMap]
+* ExternalAppendOnlyMap is requested to shuffle:ExternalAppendOnlyMap.md#freeCurrentMap[freeCurrentMap]

-* ExternalSorter is requested to xref:shuffle:ExternalSorter.adoc#stop[stop]
+* ExternalSorter is requested to shuffle:ExternalSorter.md#stop[stop]

 * Spillable is requested to <<maybeSpill, maybeSpill>> and <<spill, spill>> (and spilled to disk in either case)